webosbrew/meta-lg-webos-ndk/README.md

-adduser [any username you like] adduser [username] sudo echo '[username] ALL=NOPASSWD: ALL' > /etc/sudoers.d/nopasswd # Not a good practice though
+adduser [any username you like] adduser [username] sudo echo '[username] ALL=NOPASSWD: ALL' > /etc/sudoers.d/nopasswd # Not a good practice though echo 'ubuntu' > /etc/debian_chroot # Helps you to distinguish from your host
 ```

 Then use `chroot ./ubuntu-16.04 su [username]` as your build system.